flukehan/MixERP/docs/user-guide/sales/setup/sales-teams.md

 #Sales Teams
-It is a group of teams who market and sell products of your office.
+It is a group of salespersons who are involved in sales of one or more product of an organization.

 ![Sales Teams](images/sales-teams.png)